An Algorithm for Checking Injectivity of Specialization Maps from Elliptic Surfaces: Introduction

-is injective. \end{theorem} Thirty years later, Silverman \cite{Silverman-Spec} improved on N\'eron's result by proving that all but finitely many specialization maps are injective.
+Thirty years later, Silverman \cite{Silverman-Spec} improved on N\'eron's result by proving that all but finitely many maps $\sigma_{t_0}$ are injective by showing that the set of $t_0 \in k$ for which injectivity fails is a set of bounded height.

-The aim of this article is to examine the injectivity of specialization homomorphisms in a more concrete way.
-In particular, given an elliptic curve $E/k(C)$ given by a Weierstrass equation as above, how might one go about effectively determining the subset $\Sigma$ of $C(k)$ containing those $t_0$'s for which the corresponding specialization maps are injective?
-We will focus on the case $C = \mathbb P^1$ and $k = \mathbb Q$ (so $k(C) = \mathbb Q(t)$) for concreteness.
+While Silverman's result is effective, it might not give a practical way to find this finite set.
+So the aim of this article is to examine the injectivity of specialization homomorphisms in a different way.
+In particular, given an elliptic curve $E/k(t)$ given by a Weierstrass equation as above, how might one go about effectively determining the subset $\Sigma$ of $k$ containing those $t_0$'s for which the corresponding specialization maps are injective?
+We will focus on the case $k = \mathbb Q$ for concreteness.
 Gusi\'c and Tadi\'c \cite{GusicTadic} gave a method based on 2-descent which addresses this problem for curves with nontrivial $\mathbb Q(t)$-rational 2-torsion, but as they remark in their article the method does not immediately generalize to curves with trivial $\mathbb Q(t)$-rational 2-torsion.

 We consider a different method to find $t_0$'s for which the specialization map is injective.
 More specifically, we will discuss an approach to answering the following two questions.

 \begin{enumerate} \item Given some $t_0 \in \mathbb Q$, how can we effectively determine whether or not the specialization map at $t_0$ is injective? \item What is the set $\Sigma$ of $t_0 \in \mathbb Q$ such that the specialization map at $t_0$ is injective? \end{enumerate}